cleargray/ipmitool_exporter/README.md

 configurations can be re-used for groups of targets.
 See the section below on how to set the module parameter in Prometheus.
 The special module "default" is used in case the scrape does not request a specific module.

-The configuration file also supports a blacklist of sensors, useful in case of OEM-specific sensors that FreeIPMI cannot deal with properly or otherwise misbehaving sensors.
-This applies to both local and remote metrics.

 There are two commented example configuration files, see `ipmi_local.yml` for scraping local host metrics and `ipmi_remote.yml` for scraping remote IPMI